kukukaka/next.js/_posts/books-2020.md

 <h2>Patria</h2>
 <i>Fernando Aramburu</i><br />

-I read this one just before HBO released their tv show based on the book because of the hype.
+I read this one just before HBO released the TV show to avoid spoilers.
+I mean, maybe spoiler is not the word for something I experienced during my youth.
 It was a hard book to read for me.
-As a basque it make me notice some behaviors I have when I was a teenager that I never tought about and maybe it wouldn't correct.
+It made me notice some behaviors I had while I was a teenager that I never stop to think about as an adult.
+It make me reflect about my views about violencetought about and maybe it wouldn't correct.
 Nevermind, it open a ton of interesting conversations with my friends about the basque conflict without the strong opinions brought by the news.

 <br /><br />